 “It is important to organise activities and programmes that encourage our youths to expand their social circle and forge friendship with peers with different backgrounds and abilities.
 I therefore applaud the organisers and partners who have created the CareVentures programme.
 Programmes like this can play an important role in creating an inclusive society that embraces and respects everyone regardless of who they are,” said Minister Gan.

-Under the guidance of Sands Leadership Development Centre (SLDC), an initiative by The Scouts Association, the group learnt tent-pitching, outdoor cooking, orienteering, knots and lashing, and most importantly, the importance of team work.
+Under the guidance of Sands Leadership Development Centre (SLDC), an initiative by The Scouts Association, the group learnt tent-pitching, outdoor cooking, orienteering, knots and lashing, and most importantly, the importance of teamwork.

-have shown that Singaporeans are generally apprehensive when interacting with people with special needs, and programmes like CareVentures will provide the platform to allow people from different abilities to meet with sport as the common language.
-Surveys
+Surveys have shown that Singaporeans are generally apprehensive when interacting with people with special needs, and programmes like CareVentures will provide the platform to allow people from different abilities to meet with sport as the common language.

 Mr Lai Chin Kwang, Chief of ActiveSG shared, “We wanted to develop a programme where all would have an equal opportunity to participate and experience living better through sport.
 In this journey, we allowed the youth to discover that every person is unique in an outdoor setting.
 There is so much they can learn from working as a team, especially when faced with challenges.
 We hope that this camp will create shared memories and friendships for years to come.
 I would also like to thank our partners ITE College West and Delta Senior School for their strong support.
 We look forward to reaching out to more institutions to conduct similar programmes.”